cleiton-silva-viana/stock-controll/docs/specification.md

 ## Features

 ### All Employees
-- [] Registrer new employee
+- [] Registrer new user
-    - The system to have: name, age, gender, email and cell number
+    - [x] The system to have: name, age, gender, email and cell number
-    - The password to have chars, numbers and special characters
+    - [x] The password to have chars, numbers and special characters
-    - The password to have than 8 characters
+    - [x] The password to have than 8 characters
-    - The password to have maximum of de 24 characters
+    - [x] The password to have maximum of de 24 characters
-    - Cell phone and email to have unique in system
+    - [] Cell phone and email to have unique in system
 - [] Employee login
     - The employee to have provide email and password
     - Maximun of 3 attemps